borisschapira/typofr/README.md

 typofr
 ======

-A Wordpress plugin for french typography management, inspired by SPIP
+A Wordpress plugin for french typography management, powered by JoliTypo